 For all cases, projects are encouraged to incorporate outdoor amenity space with the green roof areas.

 5. ENGAGEMENT AND SUPPORT

 To provide building owners/operators and occupants with the information necessary to operate and maintain the building optimally.

-Provide building owners/operators and occupants with the following material: • Residential Occupant and Operating Manual that includes:
+Provide owners/operators and managers of residential and commercial buildings with the following material: